-We recognize a variety of nature-related risks and opportunities in the short, medium and long term.
+- We recognize a variety of nature-related risks and opportunities in the short, medium and long term.
 In terms of transition risk, we are paying close attention to increased production costs and stranded assets due to stricter regulations, and fluctuations in demand due to changes in consumer behavior and preferences.
 With respect to physical risks, we are focusing on damage to natural capital due to forest fires, floods, droughts, and outbreaks of pests and diseases.
 We also recognize the interconnectedness between these risks and the systemic risks of ecosystem and financial stability.
-Meanwhile, with respect to opportunities, we are focusing on technologies, products and services that create positive impacts on nature or abate negative impacts.

-In addition to the analytical methods of Institutional Shareholder Services (ISS) regarding nature-related risks and opportunities, we qualitatively and quantitatively analyze the status of overall natural capital initiatives of our portfolio companies.
+Meanwhile, with respect to opportunities, we are focusing on technologies, products and services that create positive impacts on nature or abate negative impacts. - In line with our long-term strategy to become nature positive, we use a variety of metrics to understand the status of efforts by portfolio companies that are dependent on and have a large impact on natural capital.
+(See also <Risk and impact management>).
+Also, through engagement, we urge portfolio companies to recognize such risks and opportunities, and to respond and disclose information in a timely and appropriate manner.
+We ultimately reflect such information in our investment decisions. by evaluating both risks and opportunities. - In addition to the analytical methods of Institutional Shareholder Services (ISS) regarding nature-related risks and opportunities, we qualitatively and quantitatively analyze the status of overall natural capital initiatives of our portfolio companies.
 Through this, we perform detailed analyses of the impacts on our business, strategy, financial planning, and portfolios.

-We evaluate the nature-related risks and opportunities in our portfolios of equities and bonds in line with our strategy and risk management processes.
+- We evaluate the nature-related risks and opportunities in our portfolios of equities and bonds in line with our strategy and risk management processes.
 In particular, we focus on the Potentially Disappeared Fraction ("PDF"), the metric that quantitatively expresses the potential loss of endemic species within a geographical range that due to environmental pressures, and we perform comparative analyses against benchmarks using ISS's data and analysis methodology.
-Please refer to Page 49 for the results of the analyses we performed on our equities and bonds portfolios, as well as our four-asset integrated portfolio.
-We have established environmental fields such as climate change and natural capital as priority themes in our engagement.
+Please refer to Page 49 for the results of the analyses we performed on our equities and bonds portfolios, as well as our four-asset integrated portfolio. - We have established environmental fields such as climate change and natural capital as priority themes in our engagement.
 Through regular dialogue, we urge portfolio companies to identify opportunities and risks related to climate change and natural capital, and to proactively address these risks and opportunities as well as disclose information about them.
 We then monitor the status of companies' progress on doing so.
 Also, in addition to managing engagement milestones, we tally up the number of engagement cases by engagement topic.

+PDF
-Potentially Disappeared Fraction

-Potential Disappeared Fraction of species in a given area over a specific period of time
+Potentially Disappeared Fraction Potential Disappeared Fraction of species in a given area over a specific period of time

-Example: 100 PDF km2.vr= 100% loss of biodiversity in 1 year over 100km2
+Example: 100 PDF km2.yr= 100% loss of biodiversity in 1 year over 100km2

 Weighted Average PDF Intensity

-Weighted Average PDF Intensity

-PDF per unit of sales for each company in the portfolio, weighted by each company's weight
+Weighted Average PDF Intensity PDF per unit of sales for each company in the portfolio, weighted by each company's weight tet value of the expression vestment i absolute PDF value of the investee company i sales of investee companies i

-Unit: PDF km2.vr/ mil.
+Unit: PDF km2.yr/ mil.
 EUR

-market value of the Weighted Average $=\sum{i=1}^{n}$

-investment i market value of the
+Weighted Average $$=\sum{i=0}^{i} \left(\frac{\text{market value of the investment } i}{\text{market value of the market value of the val$$

-absolute PDF value of the investee company i sales of investee companies i

-Column 47 Responsible Investment Report 2023